Search

 Reclaim the Night poster (Devon Rape Crisis)

-However, as survivors, it’s okay to not be ready for activism.
-Recovery is a conflicting process, Devon Rape Crisis will be able to help you understand that you can give yourself the time you deserve to heal.
+However, as a survivor, it’s okay to not be ready for activism.
+Recovery is a conflicting process and Devon Rape Crisis will be able to help you understand that you can give yourself the time you deserve to heal.

-Devon Rape Crisis have other support available too, from Dartmoor walks to craft evenings, and survivors can always come together themselves.
-Try to talk to people you trust, let them help you through this time.
-Talking itself is a huge step, and Devon Rape Crisis can definitely offer that conversational support through their underused helpline.
-During the waiting process for therapy, they will check-in my phone to make sure you’re okay and be there to chat if you need.
+Dartmoor walks, open water swimming, trips to visit beehives and craft evenings are just some of the activities Devon Rape Crisis have recently offered to survivors; and survivors can always come together themselves.
+The advice from the charity leaders was to try to talk to people you trust, to let them help you through this time.
+Talking itself is a huge step, and Devon Rape Crisis can definitely offer that conversational support through group work and shared activities, but finding support for yourself, if you have those resources available to you, is also a very good idea.
+During the waiting process for therapy, they will also check-in by phone to make sure you’re okay and be there to chat if you need.

 To self refer for support, click here.